Logo Voyage

 With the exception of Santa Cruz, eastern Laguna is free of shopping malls, with commerce in the rest of the region being conducted in the respective municipal markets and small groceries.

 As the woodcarving capital of the Philippines, tourists seeking unique Filipino handicrafts flock to Paete for its wooden religious sculptures and papier mache toys depicting animals known as taka.
 Lumban is also known for its embroidery.
-Many of the old churches also sell religious and souvenir items including sculptures, fridge magnets, rosaries and prayer books in their convent.
+Many of the old churches also sell religious and souvenir items including sculptures, fridge magnets, rosaries and prayer books in their convents.
 Pakil Church in particular sells holy oil.

 Eat